koums24/WinFLoRA/readme.md

-# WinFLoRA: Weight-based Incentive for Federated LoRA with Privacy Heterogeneity
+# WinFLoRA: Incentivizing Client-Adaptive Aggregation in Federated LoRA under Privacy Heterogeneity

 The code of  WinFLoRA is presented here comprehensively and systematically.